-(e.g., fish passage spill, lack of load spill), the process for coordinating and implementing the spill priority list to manage system-wide TDG, the process for setting spill caps, and TDG management policies and monitoring programs.
-The Corps will coordinate with TMT to develop the spill priority list and to provide ongoing TDG information and reports as necessary.
+The most current information on State water quality standards is included in the Corps' annual TDG Management Plan (Appendix 4 of the WMP), which also provides definitions of spill types (e.g., fish passage spill, lack of load spill), the process for coordinating and implementing the Spill Priority List to manage systemwide TDG, the process for setting spill caps, and TDG management policies and monitoring programs.
+The Corps will coordinate with TMT to develop the Spill Priority List and to provide ongoing TDG information and reports as necessary.